lucachitayat/rc-0823-code-solutions/javascript-arrays/javascript-arrays-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are arrays used for?
+  Ordered collections of data

 - Describe array literal notation.
+  Using brackets to declare the array

 - How are arrays different from "plain" objects?
+  They are ordered in a defined fashion

 - What number represents the first index of an array?
+  0

-- What is the `length` property of an array?
+- What is the `length` property of an array? the number of elements contained within the array

-- How do you calculate the last index of an array?
+- How do you calculate the last index of an array? array.length-1

 ## Notes